bufbuild-ru/docs/docs/configuration/v2/buf-yaml/index.md

 This file has changed between `v1` and `v2` configurations.
 :::

-See the [v1 to v2 migration guide](../../../migration-guides/migrate-v2-config-files/) for migration instructions or the [v1 reference](../../v1/buf-yaml/) if you're still using `v1` configuration files.The `buf.yaml` file defines a [workspace](../../../cli/modules-workspaces/), which represents a directory or directories of Protobuf files that you want to treat as a unit.
-The set consists of one or more packages — see [Files and packages](../../../reference/protobuf-files-and-packages/) for more details about these relationships and how to structure your files.The `buf.yaml` config file and field definitions below explain usage for each field.
-See the [lint](../../../lint/overview/#defaults-and-configuration) and [breaking change detection](../../../breaking/overview/#defaults-and-configuration) overviews for default configurations for those features.The annotated `buf.yaml` file below assumes a directory structure like this:
+See the [v1 to v2 migration guide](../../../migration-guides/migrate-v2-config-files/) for migration instructions or the [v1 reference](../../v1/buf-yaml/) if you're still using `v1` configuration files.

+The `buf.yaml` file defines a [workspace](../../../cli/modules-workspaces/), which represents a directory or directories of Protobuf files that you want to treat as a unit.
+The set consists of one or more packages — see [Files and packages](../../../reference/protobuf-files-and-packages/) for more details about these relationships and how to structure your files.

+The `buf.yaml` config file and field definitions below explain usage for each field.
+See the [lint](../../../lint/overview/#defaults-and-configuration) and [breaking change detection](../../../breaking/overview/#defaults-and-configuration) overviews for default configurations for those features.

+The annotated `buf.yaml` file below assumes a directory structure like this:

 ```text
 workspace_root